Anthrax: Anthrax bioterrorism

 In theory, anthrax spores can be cultivated with minimal special equipment and a first-year collegiate microbiological education.
-To make large amounts of an aerosol form of anthrax suitable for biological warfare requires extensive practical knowledge, training, and highly advanced equipment.
+In practice, however, the process requires extensive training and highly advanced equipment to prevent lethal self-contamination and to successfully aerosolize the pathogen.

 Concentrated anthrax spores were used for bioterrorism in the 2001 anthrax attacks in the United States, delivered by mailing postal letters containing the spores.
 The letters were sent to several news media offices and two Democratic senators: Tom Daschle of South Dakota and Patrick Leahy of Vermont.
 As a result, 22 were infected and five died.
 Only a few grams of material were used in these attacks and in August 2008, the US Department of Justice announced they believed that Bruce Ivins, a senior biodefense researcher employed by the United States government, was responsible.
 These events also spawned many anthrax hoaxes.

 Due to these events, the US Postal Service installed biohazard detection systems at its major distribution centers to actively scan for anthrax being transported through the mail.
 As of 2020, no positive alerts by these systems have occurred.